 - Add/Delete/Modify data - Click on any field to change it.
 The fields that cannot be edited are colored in gray.

-- Perform Block Edits - Allows the user to edit table data values, one record at a time or numerous records simultaneously.
-The Block Editor is a powerful tool when using the used to perform block edits.
+- Perform Block Edits - Allows you to edit table data values, one record at a time or numerous records simultaneously.
+The Block Editor is a powerful tool when using to perform block edits.

-- Edit Field Properties - Allows the user to create a field name display alias. the field names are fixed by the data base but the field names can supplied with an alias that will display in the Model Explorer - Attribute Tab and other places where the data fields are referenced.
+- Edit Field Properties - Allows you to create a field name display alias.
+The field names are fixed by the data base but the field names can supplied with an alias that will display in the Model Explorer - Attribute Tab and other places where the data fields are referenced.
 In addition, a help string may be added that will display when the cursor is pointed to the data field.
-See Add/Delete Custom Fields for more information.

 Once a table has been opened, the following dialog box will appear: